Ackimixs/projectMBP/README.md

 # How to use
 ## Compilation

-go to the root of the project then make sure you have cmake version :
+go to the root of the project then make sure you have cmake version : minimum 3.18
 Then run :
 ```c++
 mkdir build